France calls for European aid after 27 migrant deaths at sea

 Interior Minister Gerald Darmanin said children and pregnant women were among the dead.
 Two survivors from the sinking were treated for hypothermia.
 One is Iraqi, the other Somali, Darmanin said.
 He said authorities are working to determine the victims’ nationalities.

+Destabilized by shock and sadness, aid workers and Calais residents held a silent vigil Thursday night in the port city to honor the dead, huddling beneath a cold rain and lighting candles in their memory.

 Macron’s government vowed to bring those responsible for the tragedy to justice, piling pressure on investigators.
 Darmanin announced the arrests of five alleged smugglers who he said are suspected of being linked to the sinking.
-He gave no details about the alleged links.
+He gave no details.
 The prosecutors’ office investigating the deaths confirmed five arrests since Wednesday but said they didn’t appear to be linked to its probe.

 Darmanin said a suspected smuggler arrested overnight was driving a vehicle registered in Germany and had bought inflatable boats there.